Legal studies teaches foundational skills in the practice of law.

-The Legal Studies Program is an American Bar Association-approved Paralegal Education Program.
+The St. John’s Legal Studies Program is an American Bar Association-approved Paralegal Education Program.
+And, graduates of the legal studies program are given a paralegal certificate that can be used to obtain work after college.
 Legal assistants and paralegals may not provide legal services directly to the public, except as permitted by law.

 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission online.
 Or contact us directly at the campus of your choice:

 Explore opportunities at St. John's with our pathway generator.